 In order to measure progress towards achieving each objective, each project must include metrics in all four of the following domains.
-Performing Provider Systems will report on these metrics in their semi-annual reports (described in VI.a below) and will receive DSRIP payment for achievement of these milestones (based on the mechanism described in VII.a below).
+Performing Provider Systems will report on these metrics in their semi-annual reports (described in VII.a below) and will receive DSRIP payment for achievement of these milestones (based on the mechanism described in VII.a below).

-- i.
-Overall project progress metrics (Domain 1) - ii.
+i.
+Overall project progress metrics (Domain 1)

+- ii.
 System transformation metrics (Domain 2) - iii.
 Clinical improvement metrics (Domain 3) - iv.
 Population-wide metrics (Domain 4)

-Performing Provider Systems that exceed their metrics and achieve high performance by exceeding a preset higher benchmark for reducing avoidable hospitalizations or for meeting certain higher performance targets for their assigned behavioral health population will be eligible for additional DSRIP funds from the high performance fund, described in paragraph VIII.b. below.
+Performing Provider Systems that exceed their metrics and achieve high performance by exceeding a preset higher benchmark for reducing avoidable hospitalizations or for meeting certain higher performance targets for their assigned behavioral health population will be eligible for additional DSRIP funds from the high performance fund, described in paragraph VIII.c. below.

-The Strategies Menu and Metrics (Attachment J) describes the specific metrics that will be used to assess performance under each domain and specifies which metrics are pay-for-reporting and which are pay-for-performance.
-Additional measure specifications, including the process for addressing small n issues is described in the Metric Specification Guide supplement to Attachment J.
+The Strategies Menu and Metrics (Attachment J) describes the specific metrics that will be used to assess performance under each domain and specifies which metrics are payfor-reporting and which are pay-for-performance.
+Additional measure specifications, including the process for addressing small number issues is described in the Measure Specification and Reporting Manual supplement to Attachment J. NYS DOH, with CMS approval, will develop a procedure for replacing measures which are retired by the measure steward due to issues, such as guideline changes.
+Additionally the procedure will address methods for handling specification changes which affect the ability to trend from previous results.

-As described in STC 12.e. in section IX, the state or CMS may add domain 1 metrics to a project prospectively in order to address implementation concerns with at risk projects.
+As described in STC 12.e. in section VIII the state or CMS may add domain 1 metrics to a project prospectively in order to address implementation concerns with atrisk projects.